pymupdf/PyMuPDF/docs/pymupdf4llm/api.rst

     :arg bool use_glyphs: |PyMuPDFLayoutMode_Ignored| (New in v.0.0.19) Default is `False`.
 A value of `True` will use the glyph number of the characters instead of the character itself if the font does not store the Unicode value.

+    :arg bool use_ocr: |PyMuPDFLayoutMode_Valid| use :ref:`OCR capability <pymupdf_layout_ocr_support>` to help analyse the page.
+This will OCR pages as determined by the default criteria.

     :arg bool write_images: when encountering images or vector graphics, images will be created from the respective page area and stored in the specified folder. |Markdown| references will be generated pointing to these images.
 Any text contained in these areas will not be included in the text output (but appear as part of the images).
 Therefore, if for instance your document has text written on full page images, make sure to set this parameter to `False`.

         If using :ref:`PyMuPDF Layout <pymupdf-layout>`, boundary boxes that are classified as "picture" by the layout module will be treated as images - independent from the mixture of text, images or vector graphics they may be covering.
 If `force_text=True` is used, text will still be extracted from these areas and included in the output  after the respective image reference.